cleversoap/iota-net/README.md

 ## Platforms

-Works across major platforms through compiler macro \__IOTA_WIN32__ that signifies that winsock should be used.
-Just make sure you compile for the correct platform.
+Works across major platforms through compiler macros.
+CMake will help make sure you compile for the correct platform.
 MSYS or Cygwin may work as well for Windows and I will try to test for this.

 - *nix / OSX / BSD - Uses BSD sockets

-- Windows - Requires winsock
+- Windows - Requires winsock/winsock2